ItokawaK/MoNaS/README.md

 - [GATK 4x](https://software.broadinstitute.org/gatk/)

-Root directories of those sofwares should be included in your $PATH, or you can directly describe them in the **scripts/bin_path.json** file.
+Root directories of those sofwares should be included in your $PATH, or you can directly specify them in the **scripts/bin_path.json** file.

-MoNaS also requires a reference genome sequence (fasta), its bwa indices and annotation files (gff3, bed) for each mosquito species.
-The fasta file should be pre-indexed by *samtools faidx*.
+MoNaS also requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, re.bed) for each mosquito species.

 ### Usage